Wahta Mohawks

-The Wahta Mohawks (Wáhtahró:non) are a Mohawk First Nation in Ontario.
+Wahta Mohawks (Wáhtahró:non) is a Mohawk First Nation in Ontario.
 The Wahta Mohawk Territory (Wáhta) is their territory (reserve) in the District Municipality of Muskoka, Ontario, Canada near Bala.
 It is bounded on the west by Highway 400, a major north–south artery in the province.
 About one-third of the 831 citizens of Wahta Mohawk Territory live in the community of Wahta, along District Road 38, another third live within 100 km, and the remainder live elsewhere.

 The land is made up of forest and lakes typical of the rugged Canadian Shield.
 It is used primarily for hunting and fishing by Mohawk from the reserves of Kanesatake and Kahnawake Quebec, who share access to this territory.
 It was the site of the now-defunct Iroquois Cranberry Growers, which was Ontario's largest cranberry farm.
 The farm was shut down in 2017 due to economic reasons.
 "Wáhta" is the Mohawk term for the Maple festival, one of their important ceremonies.

 Wahta Mohawk Territory was founded in 1881 after the Sulpician Order bought land here for Mohawk from the community of Kanesatake, Quebec, where there had been political and religious strife over land use rights.
 About one-fifth of the Mohawk from that community moved to the new area.

 They also share the Indian River Indian Reserve with the Chippewas of Rama First Nation.

-In October 2023, in conjunction with Muskoka District council and the province, District Road 38, which had been formerly known only by its district road number and had no official name apart from that, was given the new name Kanien’kehá:ka Iohatátie, meaning "Mohawk Peoples Road" in the Mohawk language.
+In October 2023, in conjunction with Muskoka District council and the province, District Road 38, which had been formerly known only by its district road number and had no official name apart from that, was given the new name Kanien’kehá:ka Iohatátie, meaning "Mohawk People Road" in the Mohawk language.